Skip to main content Skip to secondary navigation

 A = Stanford Operating and/or General FundsDo NOT discloseGenerally, “A” funds are not on individual faculty FFIT screens, and rather are held and managed at the unit/dept/school level.

-B-F = Designated FundsDo NOT disclose**EXCEPTION: Disclose designated funds that record the receipt of Industrial Affiliates Program funding that is earmarked for a specific investigator and/or investigator’s research.
+B-F = Designated FundsDo NOT disclose**EXCEPTION: Disclose designated funds that record the receipt of Industrial Affiliates Program funding that is earmarked for a specific investigator and/or investigator’s research as an in-kind resource.

 G-J = Gift Funds